ianrastall/text-utils/books/ada/book-ada-04.md

 ## 4.6 Exercises

+### Lexical Elements

 1. Identify the invalid identifiers in this list and explain why: `2nd_Place`, `end_loop`, `Altitude`, `range`, `Pressure_Sensor`.
 2. Write the decimal number 42 as both a binary and hexadecimal based literal.
+3. Create a record type with three fields using named associations in the aggregate initialization.

+### Contracts & Safety

-3. Add a `Pre` aspect to the following subprogram so that division by zero is
+1. Add a `Pre` aspect to the following subprogram so that division by zero is
    prevented:

    ```ada